MRes Primary Care (Web-based Learning) / Course details

 This is an interactive online course.
 Students must work through the online course material.
 Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.

-You must have passed Fundamentals of Epidemiology (POPH60991) with at least 60% overall.
+You must have passed Fundamentals of Epidemiology (POPH60991).

 This unit is intended to equip students with the knowledge and skills required to enable them to undertake epidemiological research, albeit under supervision.